Canon 350D vs RP

 The Canon RP has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 350D writes its imaging data to Compact Flash cards, while the Canon RP uses SDXC cards.
+The 350D writes its imaging data to Compact Flash cards, while the RP uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 350D and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the Canon RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 350D does not offer wifi capability.
+It is notable that the RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
+In contrast, the 350D does not provide wifi capability.